alidcastano/alidcastano-jekyll/_inner-library/bookshelf/derekSivers-AnythingYouWant.md

 (Also, an advantage of no funding:) By not having any money to waste, you never waste money. *Necessity is a great teacher.*

+“Revolution” is a term that people use only when you're successful.
+Before that, you're just a quirky person who does things differently.

 ---

 # !! present each idea to the world.
 If it is not a hit, SWITCH